-V. Passing/ Failing exams
+V. Passing/ Failing assessment

-§ 18 Passing/ Failing exams
+§ 18 Passing / Failing exams

-(1) A piece of assessed work passes if it is given the grade of 4 (sufficient); a final exam in a module comprising several graded components passes if the module grade is at least 4 (sufficient).
-The Master's examination and any oral exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass.
+(1) A piece of assessed work passes if it is given the grade of 4 (sufficient) or better; a final exam in a module comprising several graded components passes if each piece of assessment has passed.
+The Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass.

 (2) If the candidate fails a piece of assessed coursework or the Master's thesis, the head of the examination board communicates this to him/her, including information on the right to appeal and on whether and to what extent the assessment may be repeated.
 Apart from cases of failure in the Master's examination, notification of assessment results may be announced in other ways.
-For any oral exam which may be required at the end of the Master's degree studies, an oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions set out respectively in 1(1) and (2) and in 2 apply accordingly.
+For any oral exam which may be required at the end of the Master's degree studies, any oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions for the Master's thesis set out in (1) and (2) apply accordingly.